Homotopical commutative rings and bispans: Comparison with bispans

 \begin{proof} Using the colimit formula for left Kan extensions, we see that it suffices to show that for every $X\in \cC$, the induced functor $\cC^{\simeq}\times_MM_{/X}\to E\times_\cC \cC_{/X}$ is (co)final, \ie{} that restriction along it induces an equivalence on all colimits.
 We will show that the functor above is a right adjoint, from which the result follows by \cite{CisinskiBook}*{6.1.13}.

-For this, we note that by \cite{CLL_Clefts}*{Proof of 3.33}, the inclusion $\kappa\colon M_{/X}\to \cC_{/X}$ is fully faithful and admits a left adjoint $\lambda$ such that for every $(Y\to X)\in \cC_{/X}$ the unit map $Y\to\kappa\lambda(Y)$ belongs to $E$; moreover, in the same proof it is also shown that $\lambda$ is a localization at $E$.
-It follows directly that the left adjoint $\lambda$ restricts to a functor between the non-full subcategories and that also the unit restricts accordingly.
+For this, we note that by \cite{CLL_Clefts}*{Proof of 3.33}, the inclusion $\kappa\colon M_{/X}\to \cC_{/X}$ is fully faithful and admits a left adjoint $\lambda$ (automatically a localization) such that for every $(Y\to X)\in \cC_{/X}$ the unit map $Y\to\kappa\lambda(Y)$ belongs to $E$; moreover, in the same proof it is also shown that $\lambda$ inverts all maps in $E$.
+It follows directly that the left adjoint $\lambda\colon\cC_{/X}\to M_{/X}$ restricts to a functor between the non-full subcategories and that also the unit restricts accordingly.
 As the counit is an equivalence by the full faithfulness of $M_{/X}\to \cC_{/X}$, it similarly restricts to these subcategories, so that the restricted functor is a right adjoint, as claimed. \end{proof}

 Using this, we will now prove the following general base change criterion: \begin{thm} Let

 be a commutative diagram of small factorization systems and assume that the restricted maps $f_0\colon M_{00}\to M_{01}$ and $f_1\colon M_{10}\to M_{11}$ are right fibrations.